RIM caps dismal year with another profit warning

 It said it was confident the PlayBook promotion will help boost sales and reduce its inventories.

-"Early results from recent PlayBook promotions indicate a significant increase in demand across most channels," Co-Chief Executive Mike Lazaridis said in a statement.
+"RIM is committed to the BlackBerry PlayBook," Co-Chief Executive Mike Lazaridis said in a statement.
+"Early results from recent PlayBook promotions indicate a significant increase in demand across most channels."

-But RIM also said it expects to ship fewer smartphones in the current quarter than in the recently-ended third quarter, despite having a lineup of updated devices on offer in the traditionally busy Christmas period.
+But RIM also said it expects to ship fewer smartphones in the current quarter than in the recently-ended third quarter.

 "We do not see any sign that RIM's downward spiral is about to bottom out," Nomura analyst Stuart Jeffrey said in a note for clients.
 "The company has a number of new phones on the market, yet guidance for Q4 suggests that their momentum is already starting to stall."

-(Additional reporting by Phil Wahba in New York and Tarmo Virki in Helsinki; Editing by Janet Guttsman and Frank McGurty)
+(Reporting By Euan Rocha and Alastair Sharp in Toronto and Tarmo Virki in Helsinki; Editing by Frank McGurty and Janet Guttsman)